 Cos Cob Metro-North Train Station

 The Cos Cob Metro-North station parking permit has the shortest waitlist.
 Cos Cob Metro-North station parking permit has a 1 year waitlist.
-The good news is we’ve heard of residents getting their parking permit in a matter of months so there is a chance you can get your parking permit in less than a year.
+The good news is we’ve heard of residents getting their parking permit in a matter of months so there is a chance you can get your Cos Cob Metro North station parking permit in less than a year.

 Riverside Metro-North Train Station

 Riverside Metro-North train station parking permit waitlist is also long with an estimated 3-5 years waitlist.
-The good thing about Riverside is that it is a walkable neighborhood.
-Depending on where you live, you may be able to walk to the train station.
+The nice thing about living in Riverside is that it is a walkable neighborhood.
+Depending on where you live in Riverside, you may be able to walk to the train station.

 Old Greenwich Metro-North Train Station